ntezak/StochasticEuler.jl/README.md

 [![Build Status](https://travis-ci.org/ntezak/StochasticEuler.jl.svg?branch=master)](https://travis-ci.org/ntezak/StochasticEuler.jl)

-StochasticEuler is a lightweight [Julia][4] package for integrating real and complex valued high dimensional [stochastic differential equations][2] (supporting multi-dimensional noises).
+`StochasticEuler.jl` is a lightweight [Julia][4] package for integrating real and complex valued high dimensional [stochastic differential equations][2] (supporting multi-dimensional noises).
 Both Ito and Stratonovich SDEs are supported.
 It also features some additional tools for verifying path-wise stochastic convergence.

 The integration method is a fixed stepsize implicit Euler-Heun (Euler-Mayurama) for a Stratonivich (Ito) SDE.
 These algorithms are comparable to those published under [SDELab][1].